swimmingly/swimmingly.github.io/_pages/other/overview.md

 ##### living power

 Freedom requires power.
-Freemen are powerful.
-Slaves are powerless.
+A freeman is powerful, a slave, powerless.

+There are two kinds of political power.
+The commonly understood kind is external, mechanical power arising by will: discipline, military, popularity, money, technology, and propaganda.
+Mechanical power is widely available but weak.
+It must be concentrated in few hands to work.
+It imbalances society and inspires awe or fear.

-There are two kinds of power.
-One is internal, biological power.
+The rarer, less understood kind is personal, internal, biological power.
 It is the power to live: to get out of bed, to take food, to claim one's place in the world and to defend it.
 It is a form of vitality arising from health.
 Living power is deep, strong, and palpable.
-Everyone is short of it and desperate for it, tyrants most of all.
-One who has it is irresistible.
 It is calming.

-The other kind of power is external, mechanical power arising by will: discipline, popularity, propaganda, money, technology, and military.
-Mechanical power is widely available but weak compared to living power.
-It must be concentrated in few hands to work.
-So it imbalances society and inspires awe or fear.
+Anyone who has it is irresistible.
+Virtually everyone today is short of it and desperate for it, tyrants most of all.

-We lost most of our living power millennia ago when a global catastrophe caused mass-scale trauma.
-Mechanical power became stronger.
+We lost most of our living power millennia ago when a global catastrophe caused mass-scale trauma and mass psychosis.
+Mechanical power became stronger than living power.
 Assembling into large hierarchical societies was the only way to survive.
+But such social organization retraumatizes us.
+It perpetuates individual incapacity, dependence, and poor thinking, leading to mistaken assumptions.

 The natural means of healing from trauma is now known: deep, concentrated, extended rest in total darkness.
 Health and vitality return.
 With them come joy, power, and genius at levels known only in legend.
-Palpable personal presence and irresistible influence result.
-Responsibility is restored.[^4]
+Palpable personal presence and irresistible influence result.[^6]

 The world system, based on weak, mechanical power, cannot suppress people like this.
-On the contrary, it awaits them, too.
+On the contrary, its awaits them, too.
 Ten such people can turn the tide of the world, freeing billions to take care of themselves again.

 Living power is the felt element of a state organized by the distributive principle.
 The other main elements are the preceding ideas and the following actions.

 ##### autonomous infrastructure

 Freedom requires material independence.
 But nearly everyone physically depends on state-controlled, centralized infrastructure.
-Infrastructure consists of basic life support systems: water (supply and runoff), waste (grey, black, solid), electricity, heating, transportation.
+Infrastructure consists of basic life support systems: water (supply and runoff), waste (liquid, solid), electricity, heating, transportation.
 Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, the cause of its persistence, and its greatest life-and-death power over us.

-So we use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
-It is onsite, simple, repairable, replaceable without political compromise.
-Likewise, we replace the system's secondary services: money, education, medicine, communication, etc.[^5][^6]
+So we use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.[^7] It is onsite, simple, maintainable without political compromise.[^8] Likewise, we replace the system's soft services: money, education, medicine, communication, etc.

 Restored capacity obviates things and actions.
 Latent ability, knowledge, and skills emerge.
 All reinforce independence.